Success On Guitar Starts With The Right Method

 or Call: (585) 530-2201

 P.S.
-The Rochester Rock Academy will help you have more fun and starting to enjoy the actual process of learning guitar.
+Rochester’s School Of Guitar will help you have more fun and starting to enjoy the actual process of learning guitar.
 So why wait and continue to struggle, when you can end it all by filling out the form on the next page.

 P.P.S.
 My schedule is first come, first served, so if it fills up you’ll be stuck struggling the way you always have.
 I don’t want this to happen to you.
 End your struggle today.